Frequently Asked Questions About Natural Stone and Tiles

 What is your cancellation policy?

 Free-of-charge cancellations are accepted within 24 hours of placing the order.
 Once a shipment has left the warehouse, cancellations are not possible.
-Full terms are in our Shipping & Return Policy.
+Full terms are listed in our Shipping & Return Policy.

 What is your return window and what condition is required?